Skip to main content

 📄 users.model.aml

-📁 queries/ # Derived table models
+📁 queries/ # For derived table views

 📄 active_users.model.aml

-📁 datasets/ # Similar to Looker explores
+📁 datasets/ # Like your Looker explores

 📄 ecommerce.dataset.aml